We did not invent Emergo, we discovered it.

 Its origin is a game called Bashni, invented some two centuries ago in Russia.
 Actually it's fun to play, but that isn't quite enough to make a good game.
 Competing at running a mile with one foot in a bucket is great fun too, and somebody will win for sure, but that doesn't make it a great sport.

-The great Emanuel Lasker made things worse with his game Lasca, that has a better structure but is far less fun.
+The great Emanuel Lasker made things worse with his game Lasca, which has a better structure but is far less fun.
 And Lasker made the same classic 'inventor's mistake': he left a great idea where he found it.

 To the lobbyists Lasca was 'obviously superior to Checkers' - they ignored its contamination.
 To the skeptics it was too erratic to be taken seriously - they ignored it altogether.
 As a result the potential of the concept has been grossly neglected.
 Stapeldammen for instance is a fabulous implementation that has existed in total obscurity for more than half a century now.

-Column checkers - for dire want of a better name - suffers from a 'weird checkers' image.
-As it turns out, Emergo is so wide that Chess, Draughts and Go simultaneously drown in it in terms of the number of possible positions.
-Yet it has less material than any of them.
-Its inner logic is as flawless as one would expect.
+Column checkers - for want of a better name - suffers from a 'weird checkers' image.
+As it turns out, Emergo is so wide that Chess and Draughts simultaneously drown in it in terms of the number of possible positions.
+Yet it has less material than both of them.
+Its inner logic is flawless.
 Its strategy is basically simple but its tactics are fabulous, both in variety and depth.
 It can end in a draw, but it is very decisive nonetheless.
 Even more so than Dameo.

 The game is a joint effort with Ed van Zon, who got me interested in Lasca's way of capture in the first place.